jeftegoes/AwsOverview/Machine Learning/Amazon Bedrock.md

 ## 8.1.
 Knowledge Bases for Amazon Bedrock

-- With Knowledge Bases for Amazon Bedrock, you can give FMs and agents contextual information from your company's private data sources for RAG to deliver more relevant, accurate, and customized responses.
+- With Knowledge Bases for Amazon Bedrock, you can give FMs and agents contextual information from our company's private data sources for RAG to deliver more relevant, accurate, and customized responses.
-- Knowledge Bases for Amazon Bedrock takes care of the entire ingestion workflow of converting your documents into embeddings (vector) and storing the embeddings in a specialized vector database.
+- Knowledge Bases for Amazon Bedrock takes care of the entire ingestion workflow of converting our documents into embeddings (vector) and storing the embeddings in a specialized vector database.
 - Knowledge Bases for Amazon Bedrock supports popular databases for vector storage, including vector engine for Amazon OpenSearch Serverless, Pinecone, Redis Enterprise Cloud, Amazon Aurora (coming soon), and MongoDB (coming soon).
 - If we do not have an existing vector database, Amazon Bedrock creates an OpenSearch Serverless vector store for us.